NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Get Organized

 You need to place parts carefully and precisely.
 You also need to work somewhat quickly.
-With practice, you can place a board like the remote or the FCB in 10 minutes.
+With practice, you can place a board like the breakout board in 10 minutes.
 You should not take more than an hour.
 Getting organized will help you meet this goal.

 1. Get _everything_ you need together at once.
 2. Have a clean work area (preferably with a white surface).
 The parts are _tiny_.
 The less stuff there is around, the less likely you are to lose anything.